trmarto/fire-smoke-AL/README.md

-**Note: Classification and Segmentation phases have different software requirements.
+**NOTE: Classification and Segmentation phases have different software requirements.
 Thus, it is reccomended for the user to create two different virtual environments (ex: Anaconda).
 Requirements list are available inside the respective folders.**

 -----------------------------------------------------